 Another great New Jersey asset is our strategic location and world-class transportation infrastructure: It creates a natural fit for the manufacturing industry.
 Situated in the heart of the U.S. Northeast Corridor, the State’s manufacturers benefit from access to the world’s trade and financial centers, including New York and Washington D.C.
 Plus, New Jersey provides entree to national and international markets worldwide via road, rail, air and sea is unsurpassed.

-The State has unrivaled road and rail networks, including 2,800 miles of interstates and highways, and the highest railroad density in the U.S. Newark Liberty International Airport and nearby airports offer daily non-stop flights to more than 90 U.S. cities and 110 international destinations.
+The State has unrivaled road and rail networks, including 2,800 miles of interstates and highways, and the highest railroad density in the U.S. Newark Liberty International Airport and nearby airports offer daily non-stop flights to 110 U.S. cities and 130 international destinations.

 New Jersey is home to the Port of New York and New Jersey, the 3rd busiest seaport in North America and the largest maritime cargo center on the East Coast.
 The Port and cargo center make it easy to import and export goods and products.
 5 Foreign Trade Zones (FTZs), including one of the largest contiguous FTZs in the U.S., help manufacturers control the costs of importing and exporting their goods.

 New Jersey is attractive to companies in the U.S. and abroad that are looking for talented prospective employees to add to their companies.
 The draw?
 The State’s “brain trust.”
 We have one of the most educated and skilled employee forces in the nation.

 Fueled by a workforce where nearly 37% of the population has earned a Bachelor’s degree or higher, roughly 2/3 of all manufacturing employment in the State is classified as advanced.